darshnkd/Darshan-Dhanwade/README.md

 - 🔭 I’m currently working on [Deep Model](Link)

 - 🌱 I’m currently **exploring the depths of Artificial.
-Eager to contribute to cutting-edge projects and collaborate with like-minded individuals.**
+Deep Learning, NLP, GenAI**

 - 💬 Ask me about **Machine Learning ,Deep Learning , TensorFlow etc**
+- 🧐 I’m looking to **collaborate and work on projects in AI and machine learning with like-minded individuals.**

 - 📫 How to reach me **darshankd.connect@gmail.com**